DigitalGrin/EasyConical/README.md

 # EasyConical
 ### Introduction
 EasyConical is for generating 3D printing GCode without the need for support structures.
 It is intended to be used alongside regular 3D slicing softwares like [OrcaSlicer](https://github.com/OrcaSlicer/OrcaSlicer) or [SuperSlicer](https://github.com/supermerill/SuperSlicer).
-Our software is an easy to learn, plug-and-play soluion with virtually no setup time.
+Our software is an easy to learn, plug-and-play solution with virtually no setup time.

 ### User Guide

 Please refer to the [User Guide](./User%20Guide.md).
-Remember to use EasyConical alongslide a slicer that can process the settings in the ['Required Settings'](./User%20Guide.md#required-settings) section of the user guide.
+Remember to use EasyConical alongside a slicer that can process the settings in the ['Required Settings'](./User%20Guide.md#required-settings) section of the user guide.

 ### Get EasyConical